The Story Behind The Aligned As Designed 3rd Foot Cane

 In January of 2013 I was training for my 2nd Degree Black Belt in Wushu when a SUV crashed into the driver's side door of my car.
 Over the next two years I would undergo multiple surgeries and procedures followed by eight long post-op and recovery periods before relearning how to walk.

 I was continually told by my surgeons that I had unreasonable and unrealistic expectations regarding my long-term prognosis.
-That I would never walk upright or normally again.
 What almost everyone including my physicians, surgeons and physical therapists didn't understand was that I didn't believe, nor did I expect my surgeries, procedures, and PT to return my broken, twisted, disabled body to the way it was before the accident.
-I expected my surgeries and procedures to give me an opportunity to use my martial arts and Qigong training to rebuild the physical foundation needed to regain my body's alignment.
-If your body maintains alignment you maintain balance and engage and strengthen your core muscles as you move.
+I expected my surgeries and procedures to give me an opportunity to use my decades of martial arts training to regain my body's alignment.

 Martial Arts

 In martial arts there is always a Plan.
 That Plan is what allows you to start as a White Belt and become a Black Belt.
 I understood the day I started relearning how to walk that it didn't matter how strong I once was or what I could do up until the day of the accident.
+What mattered was how I was going to develop a plan that would start at the weakest point in my body and rebuild my body's alignment.

 Procedural memory is a form of muscle memory from which the neural pathways in our brain that make motor behavior automatic are formed.
 When movement is restricted, changed or altered for a continuous length of time without interruption the neural pathways that make motor behavior automatic are changed.
 To quote Dr. Davis, an orthopedic surgeon, "Use it or lose it."
 In other words, practice, good or bad makes permanent.
 You are the way you walk!

 My surgeon made sure that my left leg was straight and the same length as my right leg when he finished my leg surgery.
 During the next three and a half months my left leg was bent, locked in a brace with my foot off the ground non weight bearing.
-The crutches continuously misaligned, positioned and forced my leg, spine and the rest of healing body to be aligned and moved in ways it was never designed for.
+The crutches continuously misaligned, positioned and forced my leg, spine and the rest of healing body to be misaligned and moved in ways it was never designed for.
 The muscles between my hip and knee lengthened and the ones between my knee and foot shortened including my Achilles tendon.

 When I told my husband after I started walking that my surgeon had told me that I would never walk upright or normally again.
 He asked me what I had said to him?
 I told him that I said, I wasn't born walking and I wasn't born a Black Belt.
 My husband said you know more human biomechanics then I do and I'm a physician.
 You know how to build things.
 Stop complaining about the crutches, canes, walkers and walking sticks and use your knowledge of human biomechanics to build a new kind of mobility devices.
-Ones that move with the body on the outside of the leg with the arms next to sides and can maintain the spine's natural alignment and the stability of the body when walking, turning, stepping backward.
+Ones that move with the body on the outside of the leg with the arms next to sides and can maintain the body's natural alignment and the stability when walking, turning, and stepping backward.
 That can help you and other people regain, maintain or develop an upright, stable walking gait.

 Inventing a better cane

 I walk upright and without a cane despite the prognosis I was given after my car accident.
-This is because of great surgeons and the 3rd Foot Cane that allowed me and now thousands of other like me to regain an upright, stable, heel to toe walking gait that maintains the body's alignment and allows the body to move the way it was designed to be aligned and moved when walking forward, backward and turning.
+This is because of great surgeons and The 3rd Foot Cane that I invented.
+The 3rd Foot Cane allowed me and now thousands of other like me throughout the World to walk with confidence and regain an upright, stable, heel to toe walking gait that maintains the body's alignment and engages the core muscles.
+Allowing the body to move the way it was designed to be aligned and moved when walking forward, backward and turning.

 The 3rd Foot Cane was chosen by The West Coast Consortium For Technology And Innovation as a 2020 Portfolio Member.
-The Patented Fabric Topped 3rd Foot Crutch that I invented is Sold Out.
-We expect the next small shipment of the 3rd Foot Crutch in July of 2024 and a larger shipment in the Fall of 2024.

 In 2021 I was included in Think and Zoom Future of Disability — Global list of Disabled Innovators.

-Ardra Shepard included the 3rd Foot Cane to be part of her 2023 Mobility Aids 101: How To Cope, What To Get and to be part of her 2021 Gift Guide for People With MS.
+Ardra Shepard included the 3rd Foot Cane to be part of her 2023 Mobility Aids 101: How To Cope, What To Get and to be part of her 2024 and 2021 Gift Guide for People With MS.